barealek/Echowares/README.md

 Echowares currently contains:
 - [x] Logging middleware, inspired by [Fiber](https://github.com/gofiber/fiber)'s built-in logger
+- [x] Rate limiter middleware.
+Easily rate limit your routes with a simple, configurable middleware.
 - ...
 More will be added in the future.